This carrot pizza has carrot in the base and in the carrot pizza sauce! The carrot gives it a subtly sweet flavour and adds a lovely orange colour.

 This recipe makes a family-sized batch of pizza dough with a thin crust.
 I cut half of it into carrot shapes, and left the rest of it as a big, sliceable rectangle for the grown ups.

 I used frozen carrots for this pizza and sauce as they’re so easy to keep on hand and add to sauces and other meals.
-Plus you only use what you need and they won’t go off!
+But you can of course use fresh!
 This recipe is also great for using up leftover cooked carrots.

 Get the recipe for Carrot Pizza with Carrot Pizza Sauce